 The Society invites a scientist of prominence each year usually to deliver a lecture before the students, faculty, and local members of the medical profession.
-In 1934 this lecturer was Dr. Samuel C. Harvey, Professor of Surgery at Yale University School of Medicine.
+In 1936 this lecturer was Dr. David Barr, Professor of Medicine at Washington University, St. Louis.